Mutual Fund Tax Guide

 This Tax Guide is for informational purposes only and to assist you in your tax planning.
 Calamos Investments is not responsible for this content and recommends you consult your legal or tax advisor who can best assist you in preparing your tax return.

-Calamos announces the mutual funds to make capital gains distributions in 2013.
+Calamos announces the mutual funds to make capital gains distributions for 2014.
 For a list of long- and short-term capital gains click here.

 Beginning January 2012, the Internal Revenue Service cost basis reporting regulations will take effect for mutual fund accounts.